|

 Story - 8/10

-Continuing the thought, if you see a romance there are usually just a few possibilities: there are two lovers, for some reason not able to be together; there are boy and girl that need 'n' episodes to confess love to each other, proceeding with kiss, and ending of the series; there's "date me" proceeded with "have sex with me"; there's some love triangle, rectangle or any other awkward polygon, where everything is about settling, who is the 'right' partner to whom.
+to each other, proceeding with kiss ending the series; there's "date me" proceeded with "have sex with me"; there's some love triangle, rectangle or any other awkward polygon, where everything is about settling, who is the 'right' partner to whom.

-Now, the action takes place in high school.
+The action usually takes place in high school.
 How many of situations presented above happened to you or someone you know during that period?
 If at least one, you're already a rare case.
 Whereas thinking of romantic love or sex is common among teenagers, usually there only are pairs, that are going out together and enjoy themselves.
 It's just natural.
 So, you ask why these don't happen in any form of novels, movies, anime?
 Because authors know that common stories won't sell.
 Something unusual is just way more appealing to everyone.

 Nazo Kanojo X is an anime about a boy who falls in love with a girl.
 The 'love' is declared already in 1st episode and the rest of the series focus on them going together, showing every situation seemingly unimportant to the observer yet vital for them.
 Situations that seem completely usual, but hardly seen in any kind of media at all.
 Why?
 Because, as I already said, media tend to focus on three thing in romances: Confession, Kiss and Sex.
 The rest in between, which doesn't lead straight to one of these 'checkpoints' is supposed to be unimportant and either missed or treated as 'additional bonus'.

 Going back to the story itself, it mainly focuses on drool.
-"What." you probably just thought if you neither saw the series nor read the description.
+"What?" you probably just thought if you neither saw the series nor read the description.
 Yes, here we are proceeding into the 'weird' part.
 Instead of kissing, for which the main couple is "unready yet" they are exchanging saliva.
 It bears a role of bond between characters, and they're able to transfer their feelings through it.
 Well, it's said that "You don't need words to understand a person you love."
 Here it's interpreted a bit literally, or to be more precise, literally in strange way.

 This is where originality begins and where disgusted viewers give up on watching.